merelvandegraaf/LightsaberHilt/README.md

 * White
 * Off

 Color can be changed by pressing the button

+Hardware needed for lights:
+* Pushbutton
+* 10k Ohm resistor
+* Wires.
+At least 7
+* RGB Led
+* 3 220 Ohm resistors
+* An Arduino.
+I'm using a Arduino Nano because it is small and wil fit in the hilt easier
+* Power.
+I'm using a powerbank so it is rechargeable